Card Summary Table

 Sign-Up Bonus And Earning Cash Back

-You’ll get a $0 intro annual fee for the first year of card membership.
-After that, this reward card carries a modest annual fee of $95 (up from $75 previously), but high cash-back possibilities in the categories of U.S. supermarkets (6%), U.S. gas stations (3%), and select U.S. department stores (3%).
-There is a 1% cashback on everything else.
+This reward card carries a modest annual fee of $95 (up from $75 previously), but high cash-back possibilities in the categories of U.S. supermarkets (6% on up to $6,000 spent), U.S. gas stations (3%), and select U.S. department stores (3%).
+There is a 1% cash-back on everything else.

 Earn a cash-back credit for making the required dollar amount in purchases within the allotted time (see summary table for current offer).

-This probably won’t be that hard to do, considering Americans spend an average of $400/mo at supermarkets and $200/mo on gas.
+This probably won’t be that hard to do, considering Americans spend an average of $400/month at supermarkets and $200/month on gas.

 Outside the Supermarket: Other Benefits